 Research and Public Outcry Leads to FDA Vape Ban

 Despite these findings, the e-cigarette industry still wants people to believe that vaping is a healthy alternative to smoking.
-But the high number of injuries — along with studies highlighting the dangers of JUUL and other e-cigarettes — has prompted a nationwide crackdown on the industry.
+But the high number of injuries and studies highlighting the dangers of JUUL and other e-cigarettes have prompted a nationwide crackdown on the industry.

 In late December 2019, a new law raised the minimum age to buy tobacco products (including e-cigarettes) from 18 to 21.
 The law came off the heels of multiple state bans of e-cigarette products earlier in the year.

 In particular, JUUL faced a significant backlash for its marketing tactics, which parents and advocates believed encouraged young people to start vaping.